wisechengyi/wisechengyi.github.io/index.md

 As of Nov 2022, I have spent 7 years in the build tooling and automation space.

-Going forward, I am still interested in similar space as well as robotics and autmoation.
+Going forward, I am still interested in similar space as well as robotics and automation.

-For details, please kindly see [Experiences](/pages/experiences)
+For details, please kindly see [experiences](/pages/experiences).

 ### Contact Info